 This recipe is based on the “Butternut Squash, Brazed and Glazed” recipe found on page 364-365 of Mark Bittman’s How to Cook Everything Vegetarian, which really has been an excellent introduction to vegetarian meals for an omnivore like myself.

-The first step is to prep the vegetables – peeling and cubing the squash (doesn’t it look deliciously orange?), peeling and cubing the carrots, and peeling and mincing the ginger.
+Peel and cube the squash (doesn’t it look deliciously orange?), peel and cube the carrots, and peel and mince the ginger.

 We also minced the garlic right in with the ginger, so that’s why it looks like quite a bit more than a tablespoon there.